 Limitations

-Koulabr Z is built around medium-firm stability, so very lightweight side sleepers may not get enough shoulder sink for nightly comfort.
-If you want a slow, deep memory-foam hug, both models can feel too buoyant.
-Edge sitters who spend long stretches on the perimeter may also prefer a mattress with a more rigid reinforced border.
+These mattresses are built around medium-firm stability.
+Very lightweight side sleepers may not get enough shoulder sink for all-night comfort, and anyone chasing a slow, deep memory-foam hug may find both models too buoyant.
+If you sit on the edge for long stretches, you may prefer a mattress with a stiffer reinforced perimeter.

 Koulabr Z Vs. Alternatives